DeFiFoFum/turbo-repo-template/README.md

-yarn lerna:version[:no-push] # Run lerna version with or without pushing to git yarn lerna:publish # Publish all public packages (package.json: "private": false) yarn docker:build # Build the docker-compose file in the root composing the packages
+yarn lerna:version[:no-push] # Run lerna version with or without pushing to git yarn lerna:publish # Publish all public packages (package.json: "private": false) yarn docker:build # Build the docker-compose file in the root composing the packages yarn template:generic # Create a package from a template on GitHub yarn template:hardhat # Create a contract package from @DeFiFoFum/hardhat-template
 ```